jerrysun103/Toronto-Condo-Market-Visualization/README.md

 * Create Toronto condo price prediction map visualization.

-  Going to develop after collecting at least one year time series data
+  Going to develop the prediction model after collecting at least one year time series data

 * Find more insights.